rikykywy/birthdays/README.md

 # Find famous people birthdays!
 The repository we chose is the "birthdays" one which contains the birthdays of several famous people.
-By running main.py file by your terminal, it will return the dates of birth of the person you searched for, given a valid input and if it is present in our database databirth.csv contained in the datapackage folder.
+By running main.py file by your terminal,for a given valid input, it will return the dates of birth of the person you searched if it is present in our database databirth.csv contained in the datapackage folder.

 The database contains this information: